Urban-Meteorology-Reading/SUEWS-Docs/docs/source/input_files/ESTM_related_files/ESTM_related_files.rst

 SUEWS_ESTMCoefficients.txt
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Note ESTM is under development in v2017a and should not be used!**
+**Note ESTM is under development in this release and should not be used!**

 The Element Surface Temperature Method (ESTM) (Offerle et al., 2005)
 calculates the net storage heat flux from surface temperatures.
 In the